bigdatagenomics/adam/docs/api/joins.rst

 One common pattern involves joining a single dataset against many datasets.
-An example of this is joining an RDD of features (e.g., gene/exon coordinates) against many different RDDs of reads.
+An example of this is joining an genomic dataset of features (e.g., gene/exon coordinates) against many different genomic datasets of reads.
 If the object that is being used many times (gene/exon coordinates, in this case), we can force that object to be broadcast once and reused many times with the ``broadcast()`` function.
 This pairs with the